vechiato/vechiato.github.io/content/post/Book AI Engineering.md

   - llm
 ---

 A few years ago, I found myself increasingly drawn into the world of AI engineering, especially with the rise of foundation models like GPT, BERT, and Stable Diffusion.
-These models were no longer just research curiosities—they were powering real-world applications at an unprecedented scale.
+These models were no longer just research curiosities they were powering real-world applications at an unprecedented scale.
 When I came across _AI Engineering: Building Applications with Foundation Models_ by Chip Huyen, I knew it was a must-read.

 The book provides a structured, practical guide to building AI applications using foundation models.
 It’s not about developing new AI models from scratch but about leveraging existing ones effectively.
 Whether you’re an engineer, a product manager, or a technical leader, the book offers insights into planning, deploying, and maintaining AI systems in production.